stefonarch/niri-settings/README.md

 ## Usage

+Default niri configuration values are used everywhere.
-Under LXQt a line `include "niri/basicsettings.kdl"` at the bottom of the default `~/.config/lxqt/wayland/lxqt-niri.kdl` file has to be added.
+The line to include `basicsettings.kdl"` at the bottom of the default configuration file (for LXQt: `~/.config/lxqt/wayland/lxqt-niri.kdl`, otherwise `~/.config/niri/config.kdl`) should be added automatically when applying the first changes.
 The "include" feature was added in niri version 25.11.

-If no argument is given `$XDG_CONFIG_HOME/lxqt/wayland/niri/basicsettings.kdl` is used when running under LXQt, otherwise `$XDG_CONFIG_HOME/niribasicsettings.kdl` will be used.
-Edit `ui/conf_path.py` to change the defaults in other environments.
+If no argument is given `$XDG_CONFIG_HOME/lxqt/wayland/niri/basicsettings.kdl` is used when running under LXQt, otherwise `$XDG_CONFIG_HOME/niri/basicsettings.kdl` will be used.
+Edit `ui/conf_path.py` to change those defaults.

 ## Installation